Nick Wilson

 Cultures of care - the cultures we reproduce and transform everyday that enable us to care and be cared for.
 (See www.culturesofcare.com).

-I have recently completed my involvement on a three-year research project focused on Developing Inclusive and Sustainable Creative Economies (DISCE).
+In 2022 I completed my involvement on a three-year research project focused on Developing Inclusive and Sustainable Creative Economies (DISCE).
 I led the development of a Cultural Development Index (CDI) and a Needs-based Approach to Governance.

 I regularly upload writings and links to publications, as well as information about my current research interests and projects.
-More details of my work at the Department of Culture, Media & Creative Industries, King's College London, where I am Head of Department, is available on the CMCI website.
+More details of my work at the Department of Culture, Media & Creative Industries, King's College London is available on the CMCI website.

 Please do get in touch if you would like to collaborate!